Follow me on Twitter

 Research Agenda

 Additionally, I am working on a number of collaborative projects.
 The first of these is with Lawrence Rothenberg, in which we analyze the donation behavior of nonprofit foundations to environmental NGOs.
 Using social network analysis and zero-inflated log-normal utility threshold item response models, we are able to disentangle the motivations behind foundation giving and NGO adaptation.
-The other project includes a Facebook application for matching voters and legislators in a common ideological space, an experimental study on the effects of valence factors on candidate evaluations (co-authored with Jonathan Klingler and Gary Hollibaugh), and a project unifying survey and roll call approaches to the study of legislator-voter ideological matching.
+The other projects include an experimental study on the effects of valence factors on candidate evaluations (co-authored with Jonathan Klingler and Gary Hollibaugh), a project unifying survey and roll call approaches to the study of legislator-voter ideological matching, and a paper on measuring the effects of party loyalty on committee assignments (with Nicole Asmussen).

 Working Papers

-The Tangled Web of Policy Support: Foundations and Environmental NGOs (with Larry Rothenberg)
+The Tangled Web of Policy Support: Foundations and Environmental NGOs (with Larry Rothenberg; Under Revision)

-A Sense of His Soul: Candidate Imagery, Signaling and Voting Intent (with Gary Hollibaugh and Jonathan Klingler; Under Review)
+A Sense of His Soul: Candidate Imagery, Signaling and Voting Intent (with Gary Hollibaugh and Jonathan Klingler; Under Revision)